ahmadsoliman/EmbedIQ/memory-bank/progress.md

 ## Open Questions

+- What PostgreSQL Docker image is most compatible with ARM64 architecture while supporting pgvector and Apache AGE?
+- Should we explore alternative vector database options if PostgreSQL compatibility issues persist?
 - Should we implement user management in the initial MVP or defer to a later phase?
 - How should we handle embedding model updates and reprocessing?
 - What level of caching should we implement for performance optimization?